Guidelines for providing public hospital services to injured workers.

 Prior approval is required for the provision of highly customised equipment.

-Outpatient fees will be paid on a fee-or-service basis in accordance with the fees and item numbers listed by the DHHS.
-Refer to www.health.vic.gov.au/feesman for an outline of the agreed rates payable.
+Outpatient fees will be paid on a fee-or-service basis in accordance with the fees and item numbers listed by the DH.

 Medical services provided by salaried medical practitioners to outpatients may be charged on a fee-for-service basis in accordance with the Medicare Benefit Schedule (MBS).

-The Agent can pay an Emergency Department (ED) attendance fee when the services have been provided by a hospital approved to provide emergency services by the DHHS.
+The agent can pay an Emergency Department – Non Admitted attendance fee when the services have been provided by a hospital approved to provide emergency services by the DH.

 Care provided in an ED is not an admitted service.
 Where an injured worker's entire hospital care is provided in the ED, it is not considered a hospital inpatient admission, irrespective of whether a criterion for admission is met.

-The ED attendance fee is payable to cover the services, materials and administrative costs of an injured worker being treated within an ED.
-The attendance fee is not payable if the injured worker requires an inpatient admission.
+The ED – Non Admitted attendance fee is payable to cover the services, materials and administrative costs of an injured worker being treated within an ED.
+The ED – Non Admitted attendance fee is not payable if the injured worker requires an inpatient admission.
+ED - Admitted fees would then be applicable (refer to Emergency Department – Admitted under the Inpatient Classifications section of the policy).

 Outpatient rehabilitation for injured workers must be time limited, goal focused and multi-disciplinary in nature.